Ian2020/monica_reminder/README.md

 and simply touch a file for each reminder, user and reminder date it has seen.
 This prevents monica-reminder repeating itself.

+**MONICABASEDIR=/PATH** Path to the Monica install, the default is the current working dir.
+This should be correct for running monica-reminder in your monica container.
+If running on bare metal/VM you could switch to the correct dir before running monica-reminder instead of setting this var.
+The correct path is `/var/www/html` in the standard container or whereever the `artisan` file is located.

 ## How it Works

 Monica-reminder's flow is: